Tropical Weierstrass points and Weierstrass weights: Generalizations

 \begin{proof} The proof of this theorem will be given in Section~\ref{subsubsec:justification_canonical_divisor}. \end{proof}

 We have a closed sub-semimodule $\KRat(\g)$ of $\Rat(K)$ of divisorial rank $r = g - 1$, and we can apply the machinery developed for semimodules on augmented metric graphs.

-\begin{defi}[Canonical tropical Weierstrass weights and locus] Notations as above, the canonical tropical Weierstrass locus, the Weierstrass weights, and the Weierstrass divisor on an augmented metric graph are defined by plugging the semimodule $M \coloneqq \KRat(\g)$ into Definitions~\ref{def:weierstrass_points_semimodules}, \ref{def:w_weight_component_M} and~\ref{def:weierstrass_divisor_M}.
+\begin{defi}[Canonical tropical Weierstrass weights and locus] Keeping the above notation, the canonical tropical Weierstrass locus, the Weierstrass weights, and the Weierstrass divisor on an augmented metric graph are defined by plugging the semimodule $M \coloneqq \KRat(\g)$ into Definitions~\ref{def:weierstrass_points_semimodules}, \ref{def:w_weight_component_M} and~\ref{def:weierstrass_divisor_M}.

-To lighten the notations while stressing the choice of the canonical semimodule and the dependence on $\g$, we write: \begin{enumerate}[(i)] \item $\Wloc(K, \g)$ for $\Wloc(\KRat(\g), \g)$;
+To lighten the notation while stressing the choice of the canonical semimodule and the dependence on $\g$, we write: \begin{enumerate}[(i)] \item $\Wloc(K, \g)$ for $\Wloc(\KRat(\g), \g)$;

 \item $\weight(C; K, \g)$ for $\weight(C; \KRat(\g), \g)$; and

 \item $W(K, \g)$ for $W(\KRat(\g), \g)$. \qedhere \end{enumerate} \end{defi}

 \begin{example} In this example, we compute the canonical Weierstrass locus on an augmented cycle with a point of genus two.
 For the case of the generic Weierstrass locus associated to the same divisor $K$, see Example~\ref{ex:augmented_cycle_one_point_gen_2}.